httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 different grammatical notations than this document (which uses ABNF from
 {{RFC5234}}).

-NOTE: The name of an attribute-value pair is not case sensitive (which differs from ABNF).
+NOTE: The name of an attribute-value pair is not case sensitive.
 So while they are presented here in CamelCase, such as "HttpOnly" or "SameSite", any case is accepted.
 E.x.: "httponly", "Httponly", "hTTPoNLY", etc.

 The semantics of the cookie-value are not defined by this document.